 Sealing is done to strengthen tile or grout's defenses against dirt, spills, and erosion of grout, but not all tile needs to be sealed.
 If your tile is ceramic or porcelain, it probably won't need to be sealed.
 There are some exceptions to this, so check with your manufacturer to be sure.
 If your tile is stone (slate, marble, granite, travertine, etc.) then it will need to be sealed.
 Stone is naturally porous and will absorb spills and stain fairly easily.

 You can sometimes tell if your tile or grout have been sealed by spreading a few drops of water on them.
 If they darken or change color, they are probably not sealed.
 If they stay the same, they may have already been sealed.

 It's always a good idea to follow your manufacturer's instructions on a schedule for sealing grout and tile.

 If tile job was completed years ago it may need to be resealed.
 If your tile work is in an outdoor area the elements will likely wear it down faster.
 However, grout in unventilated bathrooms is exposed to a lot of humidity and moisture which can cause it to break down.
-If you notice loose tiles or your grout flaking off when your wash the tub it might be time to have it redone.
+If you notice loose tiles or your grout flaking off when you wash the tub it might be time to have it redone.

 Cleaning Sealed Grout and Tiles

 While sealing your tiles and grout will help protect them from stains, accidents still happen.
-If you notice a stain in your tiles, just rub it with a mild bleach solution.
+If you notice a stain on your tiles, just rub it with a mild bleach solution.
 Be careful not to scrub your tiles with anything too stiff, like a metal brush, that could scratch or damage the tiles.
 Grout usually needs to set for about a month before it can be sealed.
 If it gets stained before it's sealed just use the mild bleach solution and scrub lightly.
-If you seal stained grout, you will probably never be able to get the stain out again.
+If you seal the stained grout, you will probably never be able to get the stain out again.